k98kurz/CRDTs/docs/causaltree.md

 accessible via `read_excluded`.

-When an item is deleted, rather than creating multiple updates that excise the item and stich the graph back together, the item is replaced with a tombstone, and its UUID stays in the graph.
+When an item is deleted, rather than creating multiple updates that excise the item and stitch the graph back together, the item is replaced with a tombstone, and its UUID stays in the graph.

 ## Usage